High School Counselor Requirements, Duties and Career Information

 The first priority of the counselor is to ensure that students perform their best academically.
 Counselors in secondary education are tasked with helping adolescents navigate the unique educational, social and behavioral obstacles related to attending high school.
 This may include issues such as staying in school and avoiding substance abuse.
 They must also act as social workers, seeking to identify home-based problems that may negatively impact the academic and social development of students.

 A high school counselor is expected to be very knowledgeable of career preparation in order to provide advice to students regarding education and employment options after high school.
 Counselors supply admission requirements for colleges and training programs, and otherwise help students with graduation preparedness.
 To this end, counselors may invite Armed Forces recruiters and business leaders to the school to explain the benefits of their industries to high school graduates.
 They may also plan and execute career fairs and volunteer internships.

 Common duties include disseminating of scholarship information, supplying school-to-career guidance, interpreting standardized test scores, developing guidance curriculum, providing student resources, counseling individual students, coordinating with social service agencies, maintaining records, facilitating conferences and orientating new students.
 They may work with students one-on-one, in a private setting with teachers and parents, or with peers in a group assembly or discussion forum.

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics, guidance, educational, school and vocational counselors earned a median annual wage of $53,600 as of May 2013.
-Employment opportunities for these professionals is expected to grow 12% between 2012 and 2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics, guidance, educational, school and vocational counselors earned a median annual wage of $53,660 as of May 2015.
+Employment opportunities for these professionals are expected to grow 8% between 2014 and 2024 (www.bls.gov).
 High school counselors seeking to develop their careers may consider pursuing national certification through the National Board for Certified Counselors.